-Homemade lemonade couldn't be simpler.
+Homemade lemonade couldn't be easier.
 This agave lemonade comes together in a snap for a refreshing summertime drink!

 Disclosure: This post contains affiliate links.
 In other words, if you click a link and purchase something I will receive a commission at no cost to you.
 I only recommend products I use and enjoy myself.